 - In writing ADS Ptolemy stars, the delete operator should be applied to variables containing dynamic memory in both the star's setup and destructor methods.
 In the star's constructor method, the variables containing dynamic memory should be initialized to zero.
 By freeing memory in both the setup and destructor methods, one covers all possible cases of memory leaks during simulation.
 Deallocating memory in the setup method handles the case in which the user restarts a simulation, whereas deallocating memory in the destructor covers the case in which the user exits a simulation.
 This includes the cases that arise when error messages are generated. - Another common mistake is not paying attention to the kinds of strings returned by functions.
 The function savestring returns a new string dynamically allocated and should be deleted when no longer used.
 The expandPathName, tempFileName, and makeLower functions return new strings, as does the Target::writeFileName method.
-Therefore, the strings returned by these routines should be deleted when they are no longer needed, and code such as is redundant and should be simplified to to avoid a memory leak due to not keeping track of the dynamic memory returned by the function savestring.
+Therefore, the strings returned by these routines should be deleted when they are no longer needed, and code such as savestring(expandPathName(s))

+is redundant and should be simplified to